Viktoriya Tomova: 2023: United Cup debut, WTA 1000 wins & top 75, WTA 125 title

-She qualified for the main draw at the Linz Open defeating Barbara Haas and former Rolland Garros finalist, wildcard Anastasia Pavlyuchenkova.
-She lost in the first round to another former Rolland Garros finalist Marketa Vondrousova.
+She qualified for the main draw at the Ladies Linz defeating Barbara Haas and former French Open finalist, wildcard Anastasia Pavlyuchenkova.
+She lost in the first round to another former Roland Garros finalist, Markéta Vondroušová.

-Next she qualified again this time for the main draw of the WTA 500 in Doha defeating three players in the top 100, Maryna Zanevska and two Americans Lauren Davis and Madison Brengle.
-She lost to seventh seed Belinda Bencic in the first round.
+Next, she qualified again this time for the main draw of the WTA 500 in Doha defeating three players in the top 100, Maryna Zanevska and two Americans, Lauren Davis and Madison Brengle.
+However, she lost to seventh seed Belinda Bencic in the first round.

-The following week, she reached again the main draw after qualifying at the WTA 1000 2023 Dubai Tennis Championships defeating Ankita Raina and Jang Su-jeong.
-She defeated Kaia Kanepi to record her first WTA 1000 win.
-As a result she moved to a new career high ranking of No. 87 on 27 February 2023.
+The following week, she reached again the main draw after qualifying at the WTA 1000 Dubai Championships defeating Ankita Raina and Jang Su-jeong.
+She defeated Kaia Kanepi to record her first WTA 1000 win, before losing to world No. 4 and third seed, Jessica Pegula.
+As a result, she moved to a new career-high ranking of No. 87 on 27 February 2023.

+At the next WTA 1000, on her Miami Open debut, she entered the draw as a lucky loser and defeated fellow qualifier Anna Karolína Schmiedlová in the first round before she lost to 30th seed Danielle Collins.

+In April, she reached the final and won the title at the $80k tournament in Zaragoza defeating fourth seed Tereza Martincová.
+As a result of winning her biggest title since 2019, she moved to a new career-high in the top 75 and became the first Bulgarian since Tsvetana Pironkova in 2017 to reach this ranking.

+At the next WTA 1000, on her debut in Madrid, she entered the draw as the top qualifying seed again as a lucky loser.
+Again on her debut, as the top qualifying seed in the next WTA 1000 tournament in Rome, she entered the main draw.
+However, she lost to Yulia Putintseva in the first round, in three sets.
+Despite this, she reached a new career-high ranking of No. 71, on 22 May 2023.

+At the Birmingham Classic, she entered the main draw as a lucky loser but lost to fellow qualifier Tereza Martincová.
+At Wimbledon, she recorded her first top 30 win, defeating 27th seed Bernarda Pera, before losing in the second round to Katie Boulter.

+She won the biggest title of her career at the WTA 125 Chicago Challenger defeating American Claire Liu in straight sets.